B.I (rapper): 2022–present: Love or Loved, To Die For, Wonderland

-From April to August 2022, B.I performed "BTBT" and some tracks from Waterfall and Cosmos through a series of offline fan meetings in Seoul, Singapore, Bangkok and Manila.
-On June 26, 2022, he held his second online concert, BTBT Performance Online Fancon, which was exclusively streamed on LiveOne.
+From April to August, B.I performed "BTBT" and some tracks from Waterfall and Cosmos through a series of offline fan meetings in Seoul, Singapore, Bangkok and Manila.
+On June 26, he held his second online concert, BTBT Performance Online Fancon, which was exclusively streamed on LiveOne.
 During the event, he unveiled two unreleased tracks from his upcoming EP Love or Loved Part.1, "Tangerine" and "Endless Summer".

 On June 27, B.I released the digital single "Lullaby" with Chuu as a collaboration with Dingo Music.

-B.I announced his resignation as an executive director of IOK Company on October 11, 2022.
+B.I announced his resignation as an executive director of IOK Company on October 11.
 Following his departure, his label 131 confirmed that it would operate as an independent label.
 The label had undergone a rebranding earlier in January 2022, from 131 Label to 131 (One Three One), or simply 131.
-It had also signed its first artist besides B.I, Reddy, on September 30, 2022.
+It had also signed its first artist besides B.I, Reddy, on September 30.

-First part of B.I's global album project, the EP Love or Loved Part.1 was released on November 18, 2022, featuring the pre-release single "BTBT" and a new lead single titled "Keep Me Up".

-Following the release of the EP, B.I held his first standard in-person concert as a soloist, titled L.O.L: The Hidden Stage, in Seoul on December 10, 2022.
+The first part of B.I's global album project, the EP Love or Loved Part.1 was released on November 18, featuring the pre-release single "BTBT" and a new lead single titled "Keep Me Up".
+Following the release of the EP, B.I held his first standard in-person concert as a soloist, titled L.O.L: The Hidden Stage, in Seoul on December 10.
 He performed a selection of songs from all of his albums, and was joined on stage by special guests Lee Hi and the Epik High trio.

 On February 3, 2023, B.I's record label, 131, announced that he would be stepping down from his position as the head of the label in order to focus on his music work as an artist and producer, while the label would be managed by a team of entertainment business professionals.
 The label also announced a change in B.I's release schedule for 2023, stating that his second full-length studio album, the continuation of Cosmos, would be released first, so as to express his take on "love" to a full completion.
 The second part of his Love or Loved project, with stories about "loved" in the past tense, would be released later on.